jaredb1011/Face-Aimer/README.md

 # Face Aimer #

 ## Overview ##
-A Python program (Windows only) for controlling your mouse using your face.
+A Python program (Windows only, Python 3.8+) for controlling your mouse using your face.
 Uses your webcam and tracks your face's orientation using a trained model from dlib.
 There are two modes of control, absolute mouse position, and joystick.